-Except for that peak, there are only 5 years in the 30-year Infrastructure Strategy period when total annual roading renewals exceed \$2 million, these being in 2026 (driven by replacement of the Jordan Stream Bridge), 2042/43/44 (driven by 'echoes' of the substantial amount of resealing work undertaken in the years following the earthquake) and a theoretical \$1.8 million replacement of the Linton Creek Bridge on the Inland Road in 2054.
+Except for that peak, there are only 5 years in the 30 year Infrastructure Strategy period when total annual roading renewals exceed \$2 million, these being in 2029/30 (driven by \$800,000 replacement of Jordan Stream Bridge), 2042/43/44 (driven by 'echos' of the substantial amount of resealing work undertaken in the years following the earthquake) and a theoretical \$1.8 million replacement of the Linton Creek Bridge on the Inland Road in 2054.

-It is stressed that the timing of this latter bridge replacement is very much a theoretical figure, because the bridge is being affected by gravel migration from slips created during the 2016 earthquake, which could potentially necessitate other substantial activities at an earlier date.
+It is stressed that the timing of this latter bridge replacement is very much a theoretical figure, because the bridge is being very much affected by gravel migration from slips created during the 2016 earthquake, which could potentially necessitate other substantial activities at an earlier date.

-Figure 13: Smoothed Roading Asset Renewal Cost Projection (2023 Dollar Terms)
+Figure 13: Smoothed Roading Asset Renewal Cost Projection (2023 Dollar Terms, excluding Waiau Toa/ Clarence Bridge)

 Such an expenditure profile appears relatively easily manageable.
-Details of the assumptions underlying these projections, including factors such as estimated renewal costs and expected asset lives can be found in the valuations conducted of KDC roading and three-waters assets as at 30 June 2022.
+Details of the assumptions underlying these projections, including factors such as estimated renewal costs and expected asset lives can be found in the valuations conducted of KDC roading and 3-waters assets as at 30 June 2022.